-There are approximately 1.6 million Ugandan's living with HIV (1), a demographic that suffers significantly from marginalisation and socioeconomic disadvantages.
+Uganda 🔤 There are approximately 1.6 million Ugandan's living with HIV (1), a demographic that suffers significantly from marginalisation and socioeconomic disadvantages.
 The rate of infection rises drastically for female sex workers (FSW).
 In Kampala, it is estimated that one in three FSWs are HIV-positive (2).
-Harriet founded Rhythm Of Life in 2013 to support HIV-positive FSWs and their families.
-She has been challenged to find a solution for one community challenge whilst at university, which was when she conceived the idea to break the cycle of mother-daughter prostitution.
+Harriet founded Rhythm Of Life in community challenge whilst at university, which was when she conceived the idea to break the cycle of